TBMoonwalker/3cqsbot/README.md

-# TBMoonWalker 3CQSBot
+# Based on TBMoonWalker's 3CQSBot v2 script - Improved by M1ch43l with following features added

+1. Implementation of sentiment trading according to Crypto Fear and Greed Index (FGI) with separate dca profiles including profile specific topcoin filter settings and amount of concurrent deals.
+New sections `[fgi_aggressive]`, `[fgi_moderate]` and `[fgi_defensive]` added for individual single/multi bot DCA configurations
+2. Implemented fgi_pulse trading, similar to btcpulse however using the crossing of EMA9 to EMA20 as default values to decide for trading
+3. Reporting for Telegram added, also extended reporting available for reporting every 3CQS signal
+4. For Multibot: if deal_mode `signal` is used, deals are triggered ONCE (no ASAP modus compared to single bot configuration)
+5. Symrank list sorting and limiting to maximum active deals (mad) according to trading volume if limit_symrank_pairs (old option name: limit_pairs) is set to True
+6. Pairs list is updated every 6 hours, to check on 3Commas for new or blacklisted coins
+7. White-list token implemented - trade only certain coins
+8. Improved error handling, if CoinGeckos or Yahoo Finance API requests are lagging

 ## Summary

-The 3cqsbot can be used to start and stop [3commas](https://3commas.io) dca bots with the help of the 3cqs trading signals.
+This python script program is addressed to users with basic linux command line experience and advanced experience for running single / multibots using the trading platform [3Commas](https://3commas.io).
+3cqsbot can be used to start and stop DCA (Dollar Cost Average) bots with the help of external given 3CQS trading signals.
 3CQS trading signals are developed using various market indicators and extensive technical research of the current and historical market atmosphere.
-They offer effective trading suggestions to purchase, trade, or hold an asset.
-3CQS trading signals are designed to signal the start and stop of DCA (Dollar Cost Average) bots for optimal performance under a variety of market conditions.
-You can subscribe to the [telegram channel](https://t.me/The3CQSBot) to receive these signals.
+They offer effective trading suggestions to purchase, trade or hold an asset.
+3CQS trading signals are designed to signal the start and stop of DCA bots for optimal performance under a variety of market conditions.
+You can subscribe to the <https://t.me/The3CQSBot> to receive these signals.
+Enter `/signals` after joining and select proper signals you want to receive.
+It is recommended to start with 'SymRank Top 100 Quadruple tracker' as default and to switch off all other signals to avoid of being banned from receiving to much signals.
 If you have any questions regarding the signals, please contact the developer [directly](https://www.3cqs.com/contact/).

 ## Disclaimer

 Note: **The 3cqsbot is meant to be used for educational purposes only.
-Use with real funds at your own risk**
+The use with real funds is FULLY at your own risk and not recommended.
+The signal sender as well the authors of 3cqsbot cannot be held responsible for losses when using real money**

 ## Prerequisites

 ### 3CQS Signals Bot

-Join the telegram channel [telegram channel](https://t.me/The3CQSBot) according to the official Telegram [documentation](https://core.telegram.org/api/obtaining_api_id)
+Join the telegram channel <https://t.me/The3CQSBot> according to the official Telegram [documentation](https://core.telegram.org/api/obtaining_api_id)

 Wait for the signals.
 Actually the signals are in a beta phase and you have to be chosen to get them.
 Be patient if they not arrive after joining